Yadnesh-Ranshevare/DSA/HashMap/Readme.md

 - lambda = n/N represent exactly how full is your hashmap
 - at each index of array there will be only two node of linked list so while performing the search operation the key dose not found at the first index then it will be present at second otherwise it will will be absent
 - if lambda become grater that a specific threshold value ( as there will be no more space for inserting the key value pair ) then we perform the rehashing to increase the size of the array
+- we use special hash function to get the index of array where we store the key value pair we also use same hash function to find the index of array to search that key-value pair we are looking for

 ### Operations
 1. **put():** insert the key and data